1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 openrc

-file, which allows you to identify yourself as an administrator of your environment from the command line; it contains information such as the datacenter where your machines are located, your identifier, password, etc.
+file.
+It allows you to authenticate as an administrator in the command line (it contains information such as the identifier, password, and datacenter).

-You now have the file you can use to connect to the Openstack administration.
+You are ready to connect to the OpenStack administration.

 ... of the instance

-To make your future instance accessible on its various communication ports (SSH & HTTP & HTTPS), create a security group
+To make your future instance accessible via SSH, HTTP, and HTTPS, create a security group

 openstack server create --flavor a1-ram2-disk20-perf1 --security-group mailman-sec --network ext-net1 --key-name <votre-clé> --image "Debian 11.5 bullseye" mailman3